AlaaEldin94/AlaaEldin94/README.md

 - 👋 Hi, I’m AlaaEldin
 - 👀 I’m interested in Data Analyst and Data Engineering
-- 🌱 I learned python , SQL , tableau and Docker
+- 🌱 I learned python , SQL ,,AWS services , Airflow , tableau and Docker
 - 💞️ I’m looking to collaborate on Analysing and Engineering Data
 - 📫 How to reach me ? **E-mail**: malaa23194@gmail.com
 **linkedIn** : www.linkedin.com/in/alaaeldin-manse-624188230/